 Defining Instrumentation Attributes from the GUI

-In addition to specifying attributes in your source code, you may also add attributes to your project from the Dotfuscator Community Edition (Dotfuscator CE) GUI.
+In addition to specifying attributes in your source code, you may also add attributes to your config from the Dotfuscator Community GUI.
 These attributes will be saved in the Dotfuscator config file, not in your source code.
 These attributes are known as extended attributes.

 To add an extended attribute: